-When we jump into a swimming pool, many are familiar with waves being created, visibly moving across the water's surface, perhaps reflecting from the concrete edges, and then fading away until the water returns to its original, flat configuration.
+When we dive into a swimming pool, many are familiar with waves being created, visibly moving across the water's surface, perhaps reflecting from the concrete edges, and then fading away until the water returns to its original, flat configuration.
 With gravitational waves, though, the story is a bit unique.
 While our swimming pools may return to its same shape, spacetime does not.
 Instead, once a gravitational wave passes between two freely-falling observers the spacetime between them will be permanently changed due to what we call a memory effect.

 Formally, memory effects are even stranger.
 As many learn in their introductory physics classes, symmetries of spacetime correspond to conserved charges, e.g., translation symmetry implies that momentum is conserved.
 Because of this, we may construct corresponding flux-balance laws for each transformation.
 For example, for translations/momentum we can assert that the change in a system's momentum is equal to the energy flux into that system.